TinkerTools/tinker/doc/sphinx/tinker/text/keywords.rst

 .. index:: PRESSURE
 .. _KEY-PRESSURE:

-PRESSURE [ISOTROPIC / SEMI-ISOTROPIC / ANISOTROPIC ]
+PRESSURE [ISO / SEMI / ANISO ]
    Selects a type of pressure control for use during molecular dynamics.
-Three modifiers are available: ISOTROPIC causes the barostat to modify all periodic box dimensions equivalently and in concert, SEMI-ISOTROPIC modifies the periodic area across the X/Y-axes equally and independently from the Z-axis for use in membrane simulations and similar, while ANISOTROPIC modifies all periodic box dimensions separately.
+Three modifiers are available: ISO causes the barostat to modify all periodic box dimensions equally and in concert (isotropic pressure control), SEMI modifies the periodic area across the X/Y-axes equally and independently from the Z-axis for use in membrane simulations and similar systems (semi-isotropic pressure control), while ANISO modifies all periodic box dimensions independently (anisotropic pressure control).
 The default in the absence of the PRESSURE keyword is isotropic pressure control.

 .. index:: PRINTOUT
 .. _KEY-PRINTOUT: